cybex-gmbh/transmorpher/README.md

 See the [Docker Hub repository](https://hub.docker.com/r/cybexwebdev/transmorpher) for images.

+The Transmorpher Media Server comes with two images:

+- `app`: The main application, which handles image and document processing.
+- `transcoder`: The transcoding worker, which handles video processing.

+Please check the [compose.prod.example.yml](compose.prod.example.yml) file for an example of a production configuration.

-To not accidentally upgrade to a new major version, attach the major version you want to use to the image name:
+To not accidentally upgrade to a new breaking version, attach the version (replace "0.x" with a valid version in this example) you want to use to the image name:

-`cybexwebdev/transmorpher:0`
+`cybexwebdev/transmorpher:0.x-app`
+`cybexwebdev/transmorpher:0.x-transcoder`

+> [!IMPORTANT]
+>
+> The app and transcoder image need to match in version.

 #### Configuration options